beachatel/GitHub101/README.md

 1. It's illegal. <br>
 2. It's incredibly inefficient, instead of writing a few commands (that do become muscle memory) you have to waste time in a GUI.

-So yeah call me a nerd all you like but if this was helpfull you owe me a drink.
+So yeah call me a nerd all you like but if this was helpfull you owe me a drink :thumbs_up:.